Collective Worship and Reflection

 Collective Worship Group

 The school has a Collective Worship Group which is made up of 1 elected representative from years 1 – 5 and 3 elected members from Year 6.
-This group is overseen by our Collective Worship Leader, Mrs Ward and is regularly supported by the Methodist Minister and Chaplain of the school Rev Kim who takes an active part in Collective Worship Group.
+This group is overseen by our Collective Worship Leader, Mrs Ward and is regularly supported by the Methodist Minister and Chaplain of the school Rev Andrew who takes an active part in Collective Worship Group.

 The group works hard to promote Christian values within the school and local community and to foster links between our school, the church and the community.
 They meet together at least twice every half term to plan and deliver Collective Worship in school.